 This 450-acre nature center, located near Albany, is a popular winter destination for thousands of New Yorkers.
 Hike, snowshoe, or ski through snowy fields filled with local wildlife.
 Surrounded by towering trees and icy streams, Five Rivers is an easy and accessible hike.

 Beginning hikers can still enjoy amazing summit views on Buck Mountain Trail in Lake George.
-Enjoy the solitude of the woods in winter as you ascend to the top to find cascading views of the lake and the expansive Adirondack Mountains.
+Experience the solitude of the woods in winter as you ascend to the top to find cascading views of the lake and the expansive Adirondack Mountains.
 Wildlife is scarce here during the winter months, but Buck Mountain's leisurely trails are a great introduction to winter hiking.

 In the southwest corner of Catskill Park, enjoy more than 40 miles of rolling, snow-covered hills by foot, snowshoe, or cross-country ski.
 If you're interested in wildlife, Willowemoc is home to black bears, white-tailed deer, beavers, coyotes, and wild turkeys.
-While you're there, visit picturesque Waneta Lake!
+While you're there, visit picturesque Waneta Lake.
 Willowemoc's terrain is quite hilly, so this hike is best for intermediate hikers.

-9. Central Park
+Central Park (New York City)